stefanatnullnet/dotfiles/doc/guide.md

 ` dd if=debian-10.7.0-amd64-netinst.iso of=/dev/sdb bs=1m `

-Boot your pc to the USB installer.
+Boot your laptop to the USB installer.
 This guide presumes you're booting via UEFI.
-If your pc has any "BIOS compatibility mode" options, you should disable them (for more info - look here: ).
+If your laptop has any "BIOS compatibility mode" options, you should disable them (for more info - look here: ).
 Debian boots freely in pure UEFI mode.